Privacy-Themed Tech Will Remain a Niche Market Until it Speaks to Women

 "Priv-tech's silence on mandatory 2FA, hierarchical infiltration and underground gatekeeping has been deafening - probably because most of the brands are pocketing hush money from 2FA providers, hierarchical infiltrators and/or underground gatekeepers."

 It can be said that the pitches spouted by privacy tech providers have similarities with some of the romantic pitches men aim at women.
 Same patronising over-simplifications, and minimisation of information.
-Same avoidance practises.
+Same avoidance practices.
 Same attempts to shepherd attention into a corner.
 Same contradictions.
 Same reality-check failures.
 As such, it may just be one of those areas where women will nearly always fall on the wrong side of the convinced threshold.

 Maybe, in the end, the belief that VPNs are anything other than rear-entry surveillance capitalism, just runs off the same, male-only delusion circuit that says the stripper is your friend.